Jeremiad

 A jeremiad is a long literary work, usually in prose, but sometimes in verse, in which the author bitterly laments the state of society and its morals in a serious tone of sustained invective, and always contains a prophecy of society's imminent downfall.

 Generally, the term jeremiad is applied to moralistic texts that denounce a society for its wickedness, and prophesies its downfall.
 Over time, the impact of the term has faded and has become a general expression for lament.
 It is often perceived with derogatory overtones.

 The jeremiad has a unique presence in American culture and in the history of the United States, having roots in Colonial-era settlers in New England.
 In American culture, jeremiads are closely associated with historical American Puritans and the concept of American exceptionalism.

 Origins and usage

 The word is named after the biblical prophet Jeremiah, and comes from biblical works attributed to him, the Book of Jeremiah and the Book of Lamentations.
-The Book of Jeremiah prophesies the coming downfall of the Kingdom of Judah, and asserts that this is because its rulers have broken the covenant with the Lord.
+The Book of Jeremiah chronicles the downfall of the Kingdom of Judah, and asserts that this is because its rulers have broken the covenant with the Lord.

 The Lamentations, similarly, lament the fall of the kingdom of Judah after the conquest prophesied by Jeremiah has occurred: